KYPHOSIS TREATMENT

 Post-Traumatic Kyphosis Treatment

 Traumatic kyphosis can get even worse if the injury heals without treatment.
 Treatment options depend on many factors, including the type and size of the fracture, the degree of spine curvature, and the size of the patient.
 For patients who do not need an operation, treatment includes bracing to support the spine to keep it in a more ideal position as it heals, as well as physical therapy, which can help lessen pain, strengthen muscles, and improve posture.
-For patients that need an operation for traumatic kyphosis, spinal fusion, and bone removal will restore proper alignment.
+For patients who need an operation for traumatic kyphosis, spinal fusion, and bone removal will restore proper alignment.

 Hyperkyphosis